 A third way to look at this employment information has to do with growth rates.
 Instead of defining a hot job as those positions with the largest number of openings, here it's defined as the percentage increase in the need for a particular job type.
-For example, by 2024, the data tells us there will be 46.7% more insulation workers than there were in 2014.
+For example, by 2029, the data tells us there will be 60.7% more wind turbine service technicians workers than there were in 2019.

 |Occupation||Increase over 10 Years|

 |Wind turbine service technicians||60.7%|

 |Occupational therapy assistants||34.6%|